 The creative writing skills project will involve students selecting a topic covered during the skills workshop and developing a project in discussion with tutors on a one-to-one basis.
 The form of assessment for this component will be dictated by the nature of the skills project.

 The final dissertation will take the form of an extended piece of creative writing (fiction, poetry or playwriting) and build on work developed in one of the two creative writing workshops.
 It will be developed in discussion with tutors on a one-to-one basis.

-A good 2:1 Honours degree (or equivalent) in any subject.
+An upper second-class Honours degree (or equivalent) in any subject.

 The submission of a satisfactory entry portfolio of creative writing.
 This should consist of one of the following:

 |English language requirements|

 You're required to have a suitable minimum level of competency in the English language if your first language is not English or if you have not been educated wholly or mainly in the medium of English.